Le Chat Noir Collection

 Original cabaret handbills, posters, and feline artwork are a purrfect highlight of the Museum of Montmartre.

 In 19th-century Paris, the coolest cats in the city gathered in what would become its first modern cabaret.
-Sipping boozy beverages, they settled in for a night of raucous entertainment at Le Chat Noir, a name inspired by the owner’s love of the literature of Edgar Allen Poe and Baudelaire which often featured sinister and symbolic black cats.
+Sipping boozy beverages, they settled in for a night of raucous entertainment at Le Chat Noir, a name inspired by the owner’s love of the literature of Edgar Allan Poe and Baudelaire which often featured sinister and symbolic black cats.
 Though the legendary nightclub has long since shuttered, it lives on in popular culture thanks to its beloved mascot.

 Le Chat Noir only lasted from 1881 to 1897, but artwork and posters showing its signature cartoon black cat (also named Le Chat Noir) gained international esteem and became highly collectible.
 Even now, more than a century after the joint closed, it’s virtually impossible to pop into a Paris souvenir shop without seeing coffee cups, fridge magnets, posters, and postcards of the famous feline.

 The cabaret’s legacy is preserved in a more esteemed locale, too.
 The Musee de Montmartre houses a wonderful collection of Le Chat Noir artwork.
 Seeing original prints and handbills from the 1800s, all graced by the iconic black cat, is a sight to behold.
 There are also several related works in the museum’s collection.